apache/arrow/docs/source/cpp/csv.rst

-The choice between using :class:`~arrow::csv::TableReader` or :class:`~arrow::csv::StreamingReader` will depend on your use case but two caveats are worth pointing out:
+The choice between using :class:`~arrow::csv::TableReader` or :class:`~arrow::csv::StreamingReader` will depend on your use case but two tradeoffs are worth pointing out:

-1. :class:`~arrow::csv::TableReader` is capable of using multiple threads (See :ref:`Performance <cpp-csv-performance>`) whereas :class:`~arrow::csv::StreamingReader` is always single-threaded and will ignore :member:`ReadOptions::use_threads`.
+1. When reading the entire contents of a CSV, :class:`~arrow::csv::TableReader` will tend to be more performant than :class:`~arrow::csv::StreamingReader` because it makes better use of available cores.
 2. :class:`~arrow::csv::StreamingReader` performs type inference off the first block that's read in, after which point the types are frozen.
 Either set :member:`ReadOptions::block_size` to a large enough value or use